gyasikn/Iron-Snake-JS/README.md

 PIZZA = 10pts (Appear every 3 seconds in different locations).

-Don't run into yourself or into the walls or you will die!
+Don't run into yourself or into the perimeter or you will die!

 Click the HELP button if you need further instructions.